-CRCR 3.506 - An applicant for the occupations of trainer or assistant trainer, if not so previously licensed, or if previously licensed and said license has been expired for more than three years, shall be given an examination, oral, written, and/or practical, by a qualified Division representative to determine the applicant's qualifications.
+CRCR 3.506 - An applicant for the occupations of trainer or assistant trainer, if not so previously licensed, or if previously licensed and said license has been expired for more than three years, shall be given an examination, oral or written, by a Division Representative, who will administer a test to determine the applicant's qualifications.
+This will include a practical component given by the Stewards, and/or a Division Representative.